When You Realize Your Relationship Is Over

 Of the emotional warning signs when you realize your relationship is over, the lack of affection or caring for one’s partner – for her feelings, desires, and behaviors – is one of the worst.

-When you are in a state where you do not have a lot of concern with the results of conflicts, or you become indifferent to the everyday events of the relationship, then the interest and concern for the relationship has reduced.
+When one is not concerned about the results of conflicts or becomes indifferent to the relationship’s everyday events, interest and concern for the relationship are reduced.

 Practical considerations and behavioral patterns often directly mirror and reinforce the emotional warning bells When you realize your relationship is over;